Byline Investigates: Murdoch, Immorality, and the Great Sky Smash and Grab

 “We’re in the beginning of an incredible transformation … we’re in the first months of something that will have a multi-decade life and future,” Lachlan Murdoch said.
 “Businesses that have large data sets and robust data sets will be the companies that win in the future.”

-Despite the new global reality, in an age of Google and Facebook, where ownership of users' data confers power, James Murdoch articulated the end game most clearly in a speech at the MediaGuardian Edinburgh International Television Festival in 2009.
+In the new global reality of Google and Facebook, where ownership of users' data confers power, James Murdoch articulated the family's end game most clearly in a speech at the MediaGuardian Edinburgh International Television Festival in 2009.

-“The only reliable, durable, and perpetual guarantor of independence is profit,” he said, with the conviction of a television evangelist, as he took aim at Britain's licence-fee-funded broadcaster, the BBC.
+“The only reliable, durable, and perpetual guarantor of independence is profit,” he evangelised, while taking aim at Britain's licence-fee-funded broadcaster, the BBC.

 With its decade-plus of enormous lawsuit payouts, computer hacking, FBI investigation, allegedly mob-inspired activities, monopolistic aims, phone hacking, justice perversion, sexual harassment scandals, Parliamentary probes, public inquiries, and a string of criminal convictions of staff, the outcomes of the Murdoch family's hunt for profit lack no demonstration.

-Indeed, the story that began with two brothers from New Jersey standing up to a power corporation has all the elements of a Hollywood blockbuster - albeit one 21st Century Fox is unlikely ever to commission.
+Indeed, the story that began with two brothers from New Jersey standing up to a power corporation has all the elements of a Hollywood blockbuster - albeit one 21st Century Fox won't be in any hurry to shoot.

-* Byline Investigates posed a series of questions to News UK, News Corp. and the New York Post in connection with this series of articles, but received no response.
+* Byline Investigates asked News UK, News Corp. and the New York Post for comment over this series of articles, but received no response.